 Afterward, your dentist will prescribe pain medication to help you manage your soreness after the numbing wears off.
 You may feel sore for a couple of days, but it should get better as your mouth heals.
 You may have to change your meals to soft foods only, especially the first week after your surgery.
 Brushing your teeth may also be uncomfortable, especially around the treated area.
 You may want to take it easy with such processes during the first week of recovery.

 Overall, having any complications after gum grafting surgeries is a rare occurrence.
 The only complaint patients have regards swelling, soreness, and bleeding.
 Your pain medication should help with the pain.
 The swelling also goes down by itself after two or three days.
 Regarding bleeding, you should not notice a lot of blood in your mouth.
 Anything other than pinkish saliva when you spit that looks alarming should be reported to your dentist.

 You won’t always know that you need gum grafting surgery.
-During your routine dental exams, your dentist will check the health of your gums to conclude that you need surgery to restore your gums.
+During your routine dental exams, Our emergency dentist near you will check the health of your gums to conclude that you need surgery to restore your gums.
 Other than that, consider indicators like: